Interstate 95 in New Jersey: George Washington Bridge approach

 In Ridgefield Park, I-95 continues north as a toll-free highway cosigned with the New Jersey Turnpike and maintained by the NJTA.
-It has a large interchange serving US 46, part of which was the original northern terminus of the turnpike.
-From this point, it has the appearance of a local–express lane configuration carrying three local lanes and two express lanes (3–2–2–3) in each direction, but the northbound "express" lane only leads to I-80 west while the northbound local lanes continues as the main trunk of I-95.
-(On the southbound side, the "express" lanes function as the main trunk of I-95 south while the southbound local lanes lead from I-80 east.)
+This section of the Turnpike from this point to the George Washington Bridge approach is designated the “I-95 Extension” of the Turnpike.
+It has a large interchange serving US 46, part of which was the original northern terminus of the turnpike before it was extended.
+From this point, it has the appearance of a local–express lane configuration carrying three local lanes and two express lanes (3–2–2–3) in each direction, but the northbound "express" lane only leads exclusively to I-80 west while the northbound local lanes continues as the main trunk of I-95.
+(On the southbound side, the "express" lanes function as the main trunk of I-95 south while the southbound local lanes lead exclusively from I-80 east.)
 The road runs near suburban neighborhoods before entering Teaneck and intersecting with the eastern terminus of I-80.
 From here, I-95 turns northeast and splits into an actual local–express lane configuration with a 3–2–2–3 lane count, soon interchanging with CR 56 as it passes northwest of Overpeck County Park.
 The highway turns east as it skirts the border between Englewood to the north and Leonia to the south.
-After crossing CSX Transportation's Northern Running Track, the highway enters inhabited areas as it passes over Route 93 and has a northbound exit and southbound entrance serving Broad Avenue.
-I-95 makes a turn to the southeast into Fort Lee and heads due south to Route 4.
-At this point, I-95 runs in between the travel lanes of Route 4 as the freeway comes to a large interchange with southbound exits and northbound entrances for Route 4, US 1/9, US 46, and a full interchange with the southern terminus of US 9W, where the New Jersey Turnpike officially ends and the jurisdiction changes from the NJTA to the PANYNJ.
+After crossing CSX Transportation's Northern Branch, the highway enters inhabited areas as it passes over Route 93/CR 501 (Grand Avenue) and has a northbound exit and southbound entrance serving Broad Avenue.
+I-95 forms a hairpin turn around Leonia to the southeast into Fort Lee and heads due south to Route 4.
+I-95 runs under the Edgewood Road Bridge here, an overpass that runs high above the highway, and is considered an iconic view for drivers entering New Jersey from the George Washington Bridge.
+After the overpass, I-95 runs in between the travel lanes of Route 4 as the freeway comes to a large interchange with southbound exits and northbound entrances for Route 4, US 1/9, US 46, and a full interchange with the southern terminus of US 9W (Fletcher Avenue).
+At this location, the New Jersey Turnpike officially ends and the jurisdiction changes from the NJTA to the PANYNJ.